 This page is generally less interesting than my weblog, which gets updated a lot more often than this does.
-So please read that instead – unless you’re looking for a bio of me which is what more or less follows below.
+So please read the blog instead – unless you’re looking for my bio which is what more or less follows below.

 What I have to offer